 The study finished in March 2020, but development – as with all HIV prevention studies – has been delayed due to COVID-19.
 In particular, partnership with Moderna was already on the table, but the firm diverted their research to making their highly successful COVID vaccine.

 After one to two doses of this vaccine, all but one of the 18 recipients of both a low and a high dose produced a response indicating that their B-cells had become capable of producing a VRC-1-like antibody, though not necessarily a highly evolved one.

 From 1 in 7000 to 1 in 1000 of the B-memory cells in their blood had developed this capability, which might not sound like a lot, but is a good start for a vaccine.
 Two doses of the vaccine did seem to be pushing the B-cells in the direction of being capable of making a more evolved set of antibodies.

 The partnership with Moderna has restarted.
-The IAVI G002 study started in January in the US, while IAVI G003 started in June in Rwanda.
+The IAVI G002 study started in January in the US, while IAVI G003 started in June in Rwanda and South Africa.
 The vaccine used in these studies issues mRNA instructions to get cells to make particles of HIV protein that, it is hoped, will have an increased immune-eliciting capacity.

 Another study called HVTN 302, with a different set of partners but also with Scripps and Moderna, also started in January in the US.
 This mRNA vaccine gets cells to produce the closest HIV-envelope protein look-alike yet developed.